What is Mesh WiFi and how does it work?

 Simply put, Mesh WiFi uses a group of mini routers that work together, providing you with better and more reliable WiFi coverage throughout your home or office.

-If your WiFi struggles with walls or long distances, learn how to boost your WiFi signal through walls with our guide on the topic.
+If your WiFi struggles with walls or long distances, learn how to boost your WiFi signal through walls.

 Mesh WiFi FAQs